rhomobile/rhomobile-docs/docs/en/5.1.1/guide/runtime_config.md

 Sample Ruby code:
     :::ruby
       start_path_exists = Rho::RhoConfig.exists?("start_path") # will return true

-The `rhoconfig.txt` file generated with a new application contains the following default values along with descriptions of each setting:
+The `rhoconfig.txt` file generated with each new application contains the following default values along with descriptions of each setting:

 Sample yaml code:
     :::yaml
       # startup page for your application
     start_path = '/app'

       # path to the options page (in this case handled by JavaScript)
     options_path = '/app/Settings'

       # location of bundle url (i.e. from rhohub.com); used by desktop win32 simulator
     rhobundle_zip_url = ''

       # optional password to access bundle (usually not required); used by desktop win32 simulator
     rhobundle_zip_pwd = nil

     # Rhodes log properties
     # log level
     # 0-trace, 1-info(app level), 2-warnings, 3-errors
     # for production set to 3
     MinSeverity = 1

     # enable copy log messages to standard output, useful for debugging
     LogToOutput = 1